Plura (river)

-Plura is a river in the municipality of Rana in Nordland county, Norway.
+Plura is a river in Rana Municipality in Nordland county, Norway.
 The river begins at the lake Kallvatnet, flows through the Plurdalen valley, and ends up as a tributary to the river Ranelva, about 10 km north of the town of Mo i Rana.
 The river is rich with salmon, trout, and Arctic char.
 The name comes from the Norwegian verb "prula" which means "boiling" or "seething".

 The Plura river flows both over and beneath the ground, and it has the longest subterranean flow in Norway at 3.8 km.
 Until 1964, Plura was a large river, washing limestone out of the mountain, creating several caves/tunnels down through the Plurdalen valley.
 Through the Pluragrotta cave, about 20000 m3 of water passed each minute.
 The Kallvatnet dam made the river Plura almost dry, and the water in Pluragrotta cave became standing still like in a water seal.